LeoPeque/LeoPeque/README.md

 **Student & Data Analyst Intern** @ *[Tecnologico de Monterrey](https://tec.mx/es)*

-🔍 I'm passionate about creating elegant solutions to complex problems
-💡 I love exploring new tech stacks and building cool projects
+🔍 I'm a **Passionate Full-Stack Developer** with a love for **AI and 2D/3D Simulations** 💡 I love building creative and innovative projects
-🌱 I'm currently learning [Technology/Skill]
+⚡ Always eager to learn and adapt to cutting-edge technologies 🌱 I'm currently learning **Swift and Machine Learning**
-👯 I'm looking to collaborate on Open Source Projects
-⚡ Fun fact: I can solve a Rubik's cube in under 2 minutes!
+👯 I'm excited to bring my skills to team-driven projects that make a real impact.

 # 🛠️ Tech Stack and Tools
 <div align="center">